Sphereon-Opensource/SIOP-OID4VP/README.md

 - Verify and Create/sign Json Web Tokens (JWTs) as used in OpenID Connect using Decentralized Identifiers (DIDs) or JSON Web Keys (JWK)
 - OP class to create Authorization Requests and verify Authorization Responses
 - RP class to verify Authorization Requests and create Authorization Responses
-- Verifiable Presentation and Presentation Exchange support on the RP and OP sides, according to the OpenID4VP and Presentation Exchange specifications
+- Verifiable Presentation and Presentation Exchange support on the RP and OP sides, according to the OpenID for Verifiable Presentations (OID4VP) and Presentation Exchange specifications
 - [Well-known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/) support to bind domain names to DIDs.
 - SIOPv2 specification version discovery with support for the latest [development version (draft 11)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html), [Implementers Draft 1](https://openid.net/specs/openid-connect-self-issued-v2-1_0-ID1.html) and the [JWT VC Presentation Interop Profile](https://identity.foundation/jwt-vc-presentation-profile/)